-- \rightarrow Year 1: three funding rounds
+- Year one: three funding rounds

-- → Typically two funding rounds per year
+- Typically two funding rounds per year

-- → All projects linked to end-user translation and implementation panel
+- All projects linked to end-user T&I Panels

 The Centre's research portfolio

 The Centre's research portfolio will include a balanced mix of short (tactical), medium (applied) and longterm (strategic) projects that have been developed through end-user engagement and leadership.
 Each element of the portfolio will have clear and measurable outcomes (including performance targets where feasible4), coupled with formalised end-user engagement and agreed pathways to adoption.